Do you want to learn about the types of qualitative research and some examples of methodologies?

 Qualitative market research collects subjective feedback and observations from consumers and users.
 However, as with most data collection, it’s much more complicated in practice.

 Experts divide qualitative research into 7 main types.
-These types of qualitative research are also sometimes called research approaches or research designs.
+These are also sometimes called types of qualitative research designs.

 Below, we’ll quickly explain the basics of each qualitative research approach before diving into qualitative research methods you can use for your market research.